Caring.com

 TopicRule

-Assisted Living Service Plan RequirementsTo create a service plan that meets all the needs of a resident, a thorough interview with the applicant and interested family members is required before admission.
-This plan must be amended any time the behavior or care needs of a resident change.
+Assisted Living Service Plan RequirementsTo create a service plan that meets all the needs of a resident, a thorough interview with the applicant and interested family members is required.
+A doctor must conduct a physical assessment and document the resident's physical health and medical status, and record specific orders regarding care.
+This plan must be amended any time the resident’s behavior or care needs change.
 An individualized evacuation plan should be included if the resident has unique mobility challenges.

-Assisted Living Scope of CareAssisted living facilities in Missouri are required to provide the following care services: 24-hour housing Personalized assistance Basic housekeeping and laundry Access to social and recreational activities Transportation for emergencies Facilities must also ensure that residents have access to health care.
+Assisted Living Scope of CareAssisted living facilities in Missouri are required to provide 24-hour housing, personalized assistance, basic housekeeping and laundry, and access to social and recreational activities.
+ALFs in Missouri must also provide transportation for emergencies, and ensure that residents have access to health care.

 Assisted Living Medicaid PolicyMO HealthNet covers personal care services received in assisted living facilities.
 There are also waiver programs that can cover extra services, such as temporary skilled nursing and therapy for disabled residents.